purpleidea/purpleidea.com/content/blog/2014/03/24/introducing-puppet-execagain.md

 <strong><span style="text-decoration:underline;">Conclusion</span></strong>

 I hope you enjoyed this addition to your toolbox.
 Please remember to use it with care.
-If you have a legitimate use for it, please <a title="contact" href="https://ttboj.wordpress.com/contact/">let me know</a> so that I can better understand your use case!
+If you have a legitimate use for it, please <a title="contact" href="/contact/">let me know</a> so that I can better understand your use case!

 Happy hacking,

 James

-&nbsp;